jankaszel/recogito-web-annotation-adapter/README.md

 #### `new RecogitoAdapter(recogito)`

-An **abstract interface** for implementing various types of storage adapters for RecogitoJS. `RecogitoAdapter` will wire-up its instance functions to RecogitoJS events, such as `createAnnotation` and serves as foundation for `WebAnnotationAdapter`.
+An **abstract interface** for implementing various types of storage adapters for RecogitoJS. `RecogitoAdapter` will wire-up its instance functions to RecogitoJS events—such as `createAnnotation`—and serves as foundation for `WebAnnotationAdapter`.

 ## LICENSE